survivejs/webpack-book/manuscript/getting_started.md

 ## Directory Structure

 As projects with just *package.json* are boring, we should set up something more concrete.
 To get started, we can implement a little web site that loads some JavaScript which we then build using Webpack.
-Set up a structure like this:
+After we progress a bit, we'll end up with a directory structure like this:

 - /app
   - index.js
   - component.js
 - /build
-  - index.html
 - package.json
 - webpack.config.js

-In this case, we'll generate *bundle.js* using Webpack based on our */app*.
-To make this possible, we should set up some assets and *webpack.config.js*.
+The idea is that we'll transform that *app/* to as a *bundle.js* below *build/*.
+To make this possible, we should set up the assets needed and *webpack.config.js* of course.

 ## Setting Up Assets